-“In the end, it’s all about the making.
-It’s wonderful if a piece connects with others but if not, I’d still do it anyway.
-However, it is with a sense of wonder and pleasure that I realize my work finds homes with people that I may never meet, who will live intimately and connect with, some part of the process and thought I experienced while creating each piece.
+“It is with a sense of wonder and pleasure that I realize my work finds homes with people that I may never meet, who will live intimately and connect with some part of the process and thought I experienced while creating each piece.”